stackct/toxic/docs/user-guide.md

 #### Character-delimited Text Ignore

-Suppose a server responds with an XML response that includes a time and date in an attribute:
+Suppose a server responds with an HTTP response that includes a time and date in an attribute:

 ```
 <foo bar="12/31/2011 12:12:13.000 GMT"/>
 ```

-If you want to ignore that timestamp value, replace it with %% in your expected XML content:
+If you want to ignore that timestamp value, replace it with %% in your expected HTTP content:

 ```
 <foo bar="%%"/>
 ```

-When the text validator runs, it will mark those two XML texts are identical.
+When the text validator runs, it will mark those two HTTP texts are identical.
 Suppose, you want to ignore just 6 characters of a TCP server response:

 ```